36 Everyday Items You’ve Been Using Wrong This Whole Time

 It’s time to properly learn how to use everything in and around the home.
 From the right way to tear plastic wrap to having wrinkle-free button-down shirts, we’re here to help you on this journey of discovery.
 However, if you find your home is too full of clutter, take a leaf out of Marie Kondo’s book and know these 43 things to get rid of in the next 43 days.

 Food storage containers

 Glass vs. plastic aside, not all food containers are ideal for the microwave.
 The corners of rectangular containers usually attract more energy than other areas, leaving the food in those spots overcooked.
 A round container will allow food to reheat more uniformly.
-Here are 12 other things you should never microwave.
+Here are 20 kitchen storage ideas that will free up so much space.

 The type of bread you’re toasting affects how hot you should set your toaster.
 While white and sweet breads heat quickly, heavier ones like rye take more time.
 Even slices from the same loaf might need a different setting after a few days.
 Once bread starts to dry out, you might need lower heat for the less fresh slices, which don’t take as long to toast.
-Watch out for these 11 ways you’ve been storing your food wrong.
+Here’s the real reason King’s Hawaiian bread is so popular.

 Leaving the door of your oven closed when broiling can make heat and steam build up.
 Venting the steam lets your food develop the crustiness you’re going for, and letting the hot air out ensures the heat stays concentrated on the top instead of effectively baking the entire dish.

 Microwave energy is drawn to salt, so a seasoned top will send too much heat to the outer layer of your food, leaving it dry.
 Add salt after heating or mix it into your dish beforehand to avoid dryness.
 Find out which other 10 reheated foods don’t belong in the microwave.